Why good design works – and what science says about it

 1. understood more quickly: Processing Fluency

 Our brain prefers content that is easy to process.
-Clear forms, clean typography and unambiguous
+Clear forms, clean typography and unambiguous hierarchies increase “processing fluidity”.
+What is easily absorbed is evaluated more positively – right up to the evaluation of brands (Lee & Labroo, Journal of Marketing Research, 2004).

 Consistent design means that information is understood more quickly, content appears more credible – and users have to “struggle” less to find their way around.
-This applies equally to websites, presentations, social media and print .
+This applies equally to websites, presentations, social media and print.

 2. logos with substance instead of decoration

-Logos that relate to the content of the offer (descriptive) are understood more quickly, are experienced as more credible and have a measurable impact on brand and performance (Luffarelli, Mukesh & Mahmood, Journal of Marketing Research, 2019).
+Logos that relate to the content of the offer (descriptive) are understood more quickly, are perceived as more credible and have a measurable impact on brand and performance (Luffarelli, Mukesh & Mahmood, Journal of Marketing Research, 2019).

 A sign that picks up on the core of your business creates orientation.
 This is branding that carries – not styling.